henriqueluhm/to-do-app/README.md

 # TO DO APP 📓
-Creating my first application alone, a classic to do app with some improvements, not finished yed. <br/>
+My first application fully developed by myself, a classic to do app with some visual features and persisted data using localStorage. <br/>
-It will have a link after i make the deploy.
+Link to play with it: https://to-do-app-29bf5.web.app/.
 <br/>

 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/henriqueluhm/to-do-app/blob/main/LICENSE)